 For Lawmakers

-In 2021, CACs provided victim services to more than 386,000 children and abuse prevention education to nearly 2.9 million people.
+In 2022, CACs provided victim services to more than 380,000 children and abuse prevention education to more than 1.5 million people.

 The primary mission of a CAC is to prevent further victimization by ensuring that child abuse investigations are comprehensive, and that intervention and healing services meet the age-appropriate needs of the child.
 Communities that use CACs and multidisciplinary teams: